tari-project/tari/RFC/src/RFC-0230_HTLC.md

 also referred to as the output's maturity.
 This allows a consensus limit on after which height the output can be spent.

-This requires that users construct a transaction:
+This requires that users constructing a transaction:

 - MUST include a feature flag of their UTXO; and
 - MUST include a lock height in their UTXO.